 A decent number of people are asking why their cat is shaking his/her back legs when walking.
 I’d like to try and answer this question because I have seen this myself with my cat.
-My late lady cat did it occasionally and on every occasion it was because there was something on her paw that probably irritated her slightly.
+My late lady cat did it occasionally and every time it was because there was something on her paw that probably irritated her slightly.
 Moving forward, today 17 May 2020, my male cat, Gabriel, came in from the outside shaking his left hind leg when walking.
 It smelt as if some pine sap was on his paw.
 He was instinctively trying to shake if off.
 Just now, at 12:40 GMT, my cat was shaking his right hind leg because a bit of paper was stuck to his paw.
 This is the default reason in my view.
 It happens when drinking water from a bowl it might be because there is some water on their paw.

 Or, she was simply irritated and this emotion was expressed by shaking her hind leg.
 I have also seen my current cat do this when he has had enough food and wants to stop (an emotional response therefore).
 On this occasion it was body language saying ‘I’ve had enough of that’.